Nicosia: Airports

 The island's largest airport in the past, Nicosia International Airport, ceased commercial operations in 1974, after the Turkish invasion.
-It is located within the Green Line buffer zone, and is used as the headquarters of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
+It is located within the Green Line buffer zone, and is used as the headquarters of the United Nations Peacekeeping Force in Cyprus.

 Ercan International Airport is 13 km away from Nicosia.
 Flights to the airport are banned internationally due to the ongoing Cyprus dispute.
 Non-stop flights only take place from Turkey, and all planes that fly to Northern Cyprus from other countries have to stop over in Turkey.
-The Government of the Republic of Cyprus considers the use of Ercan Airport to enter or exit the island illegal, and could result in facing criminal charges when entering (or exiting) the Republic.
+The Government of the Republic of Cyprus considers the use of Ercan Airport to enter or exit the island illegal, and could result in facing criminal charges when entering (or exiting) the Republic of Cyprus.

 Taxis and trams

 In 2010, as part of the Nicosia Integrated Mobility Plan, a pre-feasibility study for a proposed tram network has taken place and sponsored by the Ministry of Communications and Works.
 The study compared two scenarios, with and without the operation of a tramway in terms of emitted polluting loads.

 Many taxi companies operate in Nicosia.
 Fares are regulated by law and taxi drivers are obliged to use a taximeter.